1221275-AndrePereira/Olympics-World_Championships-Project/README.md

 # Olympics-World_Championships-Project

 In this project i used HTML, CSS and JavaScript languages to bring this project to life.
-The data used in this project was obtained via the Totallympics forum, Wikipedia and the websites related to the respective competitions.
+The data used in this project was obtained via the Totallympics forum, Wikipedia, Olympedia and websites related to the respective competitions.

 ## What's in it